hgurr/hgurr/README.md

 ### About Me

-I’m a senior at Colorado State University pursuing a B.S. in Computer Science with a minor in Design Thinking — a combination that reflects both my technical foundation and my drive to build human-centered, intuitive solutions.
+I’m a senior at Colorado State University, pursuing a B.S. in Computer Science with a minor in Design Thinking — a combination that reflects both my technical foundation and my drive to build human-centered, intuitive solutions.

-Based in Reno/Sparks, NV, I’m passionate about software development, data analysis, and interactive technology.
-I’m especially excited by opportunities that allow me to combine logic with creativity — whether that’s designing engaging user experiences, building data-driven tools, or developing immersive game environments.
+Based in Reno/Sparks, NV, I’m passionate about software development, data analysis, and interactive technology, with a growing interest in aerospace technology and its potential to push the boundaries of innovation.
+I’m especially excited by opportunities that allow me to combine logic with creativity — whether that’s designing engaging user experiences, building data-driven tools, or developing immersive, intelligent systems that enhance how humans interact with technology.

-Previously, I interned with HDRFS, EPSCoR, and NCLab, where I gained hands-on experience in Python and SQL, working on real-world data processing tasks in a collaborative environment.
+Previously, I trained with HDRFS, EPSCoR, and NCLab, where I gained hands-on experience in Python and SQL, working on real-world data processing tasks in collaborative environments.
 These experiences reinforced my love for clean, efficient code and strengthened my commitment to continuous improvement.

 I’m a strong teammate who values clear communication, shared learning, and curiosity-driven problem-solving.
-I thrive in environments that challenge me to grow — technically and personally — and I’m always eager to take on new tools, frameworks, or ideas.
+I thrive in environments that challenge me to grow — technically and personally — and I’m always eager to explore new tools, frameworks, and technologies, especially those shaping the future of aerospace innovation.

 ---